 Is there such thing as too much tiramisu?
 We don't think so.

 Luckily, Italian cheese producer Galbani (part of Lactalis) agrees.
 Using its mascarpone brand Santa Lucia, the company broke the record for the longest tiramisu on 16 March in Milan, Italy.
-The final dessert measured 273.50 m (897 ft 3 in) before portions were divided up with some going to a local children's hospital.
+TThe final dessert measured 273.50 m (897 ft 3 in).
+It was then divided up amongst the thousands of people attending the event, who were also invited to donate to support a local children's hospital.

 With the help of students from the Milan Cooking School, Galbani was able to assemble the final masterpiece with the direction of Chef Stefano Callegaro, winner of the fourth edition of the MasterChef Italia.

 - 500 kg of Galbani Santa Lucia mascarpone